Gelbpunkt/discourse_podman/README.md

 ### Upgrading Discourse

-The Docker setup gives you multiple upgrade options:
+The Podman setup gives you multiple upgrade options:

 1. Use the front end at http://yoursite.com/admin/upgrade to upgrade an already running image.